Raw Dog Food Safety 101: 7 Tips to Keep You and Your Dog Safe

 Thawing the dog food completely in the fridge is the ideal method to ensure the highest level of safety.
 Since dogs are better able handle higher bacteria loads than humans, leaving the dog food on the counter to kickstart the process is acceptable.
 I suggest thawing on the counter until it is partially thawed, then move to the fridge.
 We don't recommend leaving out overnight or for long periods of time.
 Bacteria thrives at room temperature.

-Raw dog food that has been thawed in the fridge should be consumed by your dogs within 7 days.
+Raw dog food that has been thawed in the fridge should be consumed by your dogs within 3-5 days.
+If it's been thawed on the counter for a period time, the food should be fed within 2-3 days.
 Raw dog food can be stored for 6 - 12 months in the freezer.
 Ideally the food would be consumed within 6 months to ensure quality is maintained.

 7. Wash all produce before serving and DO NOT wash raw meat.